Prostate Specific Antigen (PSA)

 - The traditional PSA test is a combination of free PSA and complex PSA.

 - The PSA velocity is used to describe the speed at which the PSA value increases over a series of blood tests (and time).
 The result is reported as an amount (ng/ml) per year.
 A series of three tests over a period of a minimum of 18 months is needed to calculate a PSA velocity.
-In general, a rate of 0.75 ng/ml/year is considered high and may be a sign of a more aggressive cancer.
-Very high levels are more likely a sign of prostatitis than prostate cancer and can be treated with antibiotics.

 - PSA doubling time is the period of time it takes for the PSA to double.